dylan-tex/se_project_coffeeshop/README.md

 This project could potentially be improved through the ability to process payments online.

 We can also better delineate what occurs after submission of the form.

+_Please note_:
+some of these most recent updates to this projects have changed some of the design to comply with reviewer and project guidelines.
+Most significantly, opacity has been changed to 0 at completion of the animation and the alternate attribute has been removed.